-Degree outcomes measures are used in the access and participation data dashboard.
+The degree outcomes measures are used in the access and participation data dashboard, where they are also referred to as the attainment measures.

-- 69. The degree outcomes measure expresses the number of qualifiers from Level 6+ undergraduate degrees who were awarded 'first' or 'upper second' (2:1) degree classifications as a percentage of all those qualifiers from Level 6+ undergraduate degrees who were awarded classified degrees. - 70.
+- 55. The degree outcomes measure expresses the number of qualifiers from Level 6+ undergraduate degrees who were awarded 'first' or 'upper second' (2:1) degree classifications as a percentage of all those qualifiers from Level 6+ undergraduate degrees who were awarded classified degrees. - 56.
 Whether students can be identified as being awarded a first or upper second degree classifications can be established on the basis of HESA or ILR data returns, using the definitions provided in the 'Core algorithms' document and the instructions given in the 'Rebuild instructions' document.
 In particular readers may wish to consider the variables named DFAPAPPEXCL, IPDOQUALPOP, and IPDODEGCLASS.

-71. The degree outcome measures use the same data sources and coverage as applies across all of the student outcome and experience measures used in OfS regulation.
-Table 10 provides further information about the data sources and coverage which are specific to the degree outcome measures.
+57. The degree outcome measures use the same data sources and coverage as applies across all of the student outcome and experience measures used in OfS regulation.
+Table 7 provides further information about the data sources and coverage which are specific to the degree outcome measures.